One-time payment

 Marathon plans are everywhere.
 Apps generate them.
 But the 100-Day Marathon Plan is different.
-It uses Italian Periodization and Kenyan Intensity control to get you to the finish line faster—and healthier.
+It uses Italian Periodization and Kenyan Intensity control to get you to the finish line faster – and healthier.
+Structured so it's easy to customize for any runner, regardless of age, gender, speed, or skill.

 “Marius Bakken has used his unique experience as a world-class runner to put together one of the most comprehensive marathon products I have seen.”